“To see a World in a Grain of Sand

 And Eternity in an hour.”

-Nature is an inexhaustible source of great inspiration (and imitation) for scientist and engineering.
+Nature is an unlimited source of great inspiration (and imitation) for scientist and engineering.
 In fact, the continuous advance in the knowledge of the complex machinery of life is producing profound impacts in the modern societies.
 Life, in the form that we know, definitively exploited what we now call “nanotechnology” to emerge.
 Living cells are crowded with fascinating molecular machines with a large variety of functions not yet completely explored.
 Nature as a blind and patient engineer builds these machines without a defined blueprint but utilizing the power of the evolution.

 In the last 50 years, we have made important progress in the understanding the principle governing the mechanism of function of the nanometer-sized engineering marvels.
 In this primer, I will make a voyage to explore these nuts and bolts of our cell.
 You will discover that in our body there are machines having functions similar to those used in our day-life experience.
 You will also discover that it is possible to study their mechanism and function by using the same basic physical laws discovered 350 years ago by the universal genius Isaac Newton.
 Namely, the same principles that describe the motion of stars in our galaxy are helping us to unravel the complex machinery of life.